Bonnie Scott: Career

 At the age of 15, she signed on to RCA Records, not as Bonnie Paul but as Bonnie Scott so to avoid confusion with singer Bunny Paul, who was on contract with Capitol Records.
 While with RCA, Scott made several records and had a singing engagement at the Tropicana Las Vegas.
 She also made appearances on several television shows including The Jerry Lewis Show, Playhouse 90, The Adventures of Ozzie and Harriet and You Bet Your Life.
 She also had a supporting role as Judy Bessemer on the first season of ABC's That Girl in 1966.
-In 1977, She moved to St. Louis to be a Star of The Letter People.
-Her last appearance was in “Meet Miss E” (1978) before her retirement.

-Personal life

-In 1961, after the opening of the play How to Succeed in Business Without Really Trying, Scott met and married Robert Parker Hutchins, II.
-Hutchins was a backer for the musical.
-The two had twins, Wendy and Douglas, and she elected not to return to How to Succeed in Business Without Really Trying.
-She divorced Hutchins in 1966.
-Bonnie Scott wed a second time to Jon Armstrong, a public finance investment banker, in 1978.
-Scott has suffered with heart issues throughout her life and in 1994, Scott underwent successful cardiac surgery at UCSF Medical Center.
-She and her husband currently reside in Northern California.
+She retired from acting in 2019.